kkluzek/finrl/memory-bank/tasks.md

 - [ ] Environment is compatible with RLlib and can be used for training
 - [ ] All unit tests pass and validate functionality

-### Components Requiring Creative Phase
+### Creative Phase Completion

-The following components would benefit from a creative design phase:
+The creative phase for this task is now complete.
+We have designed the following components:

-1. **Slippage Model Design**: Determining the most appropriate slippage model that balances realism with computational efficiency
+1. **Slippage Model**: A hybrid approach that balances realism with computational efficiency
-2. **Funding Rate Implementation**: Designing how funding rates affect position values and rewards
+2. **Funding Rate Implementation**: A system that tracks accrued funding while modeling discrete events
-3. **Observation Space Design**: Creating an efficient representation of futures-specific data
+3. **Observation Space Design**: A compatible extension of the base observation space with futures-specific features
+4. **Risk Management Component**: A robust system for tracking liquidation prices and enforcing margin requirements

+These designs are documented in `memory-bank/creative/creative-cryptofutures.md` and will guide the implementation phase.

 ---